 Skip advert

 Advertisement - Article continues below

-What is Personal Contract Purchase (PCP) finance?
+What is Personal Contract Purchase (PCP) car finance?

-PCP finance is a method that allows you to purchase a new car through monthly payments, rather than one upfront cash payment.
+PCP car finance is a method that allows you to purchase a new or used car with a set number of monthly payments, rather than one upfront cash payment.
 It’s broken down into three key elements:

+Skip advert